FAQs on statutory holidays

 Are domestic helpers entitled to statutory holidays if they have been working for less than 3 months?

-Yes.
+Yes, domestic helpers are entitled to statutory holidays regardless of their work duration.
 Employers must give domestic helpers the day off even if they have been working for less than 3 months.
 However, legally employers are not required to pay salary for the holiday until after the first 3 months of service.

 However, we recommend giving as much notice as possible.
 Because it’s a holiday, many domestic helpers will have special activities and outings planned.

 Can I pay a domestic helper extra instead of giving them the holiday off work?

 No, domestic helpers must be allowed to take the holiday or you must give another day off instead as outlined above.